-Caveat to this is most houses with suspended timber floors require pulling up the existing floor covering and boards, installing airtight membrane and insulation between the floor joists and relaying new floor covering.
-This is clearly very disruptive to household life and quite expensive.
-In the event there is a cellar below giving access, the project is much easier and more cost effective.
+Where there is no void under the room insulating a timber floor requires pulling up the existing floor covering and boards, installing airtight membrane and insulation between the floor joists and relaying new floor covering.
+This is clearly very disruptive to household life and quite expensive, so it is a job that is best tackled when other building work, such as re-plastering, or removing internal walls is taking place.
+However, if there is a cellar below giving access, the project is much easier and more cost effective.